tarwn/lessthandot-hugo/blogs/content/posts/2009-05-29-get-local-lab-and-instances-going-replic.md

 Second issue.
 SQL Agent wasn't running mostly because I don't let it so my laptop actually runs and isn't bogged down.
 So I start it...

-Error: “SQLServerAgent could not be started (reason: SQLServerAgent must be able to connect to SQLServer as SysAdmin, but '(Unknown)' is not a member of the SysAdmin role). ”
+Error: "SQLServerAgent could not be started (reason: SQLServerAgent must be able to connect to SQLServer as SysAdmin, but '(Unknown)' is not a member of the SysAdmin role). "

 Urgh!
 Alright.
 I checked the cached credentials.